-Smallmouth Bass and White Sucker Impingement and Entrainment
+Smallmouth Bass and White Sucker Impingement and Entrainment101

 At the Mattaceunk Project, there are currently two intake openings per generating unit.
 Each opening is covered by a trash rack with a 1-inch bar spacing that covers the top 16 feet of the water column (at normal impoundment elevation of 240.0 feet) and a 2.63-inch bar spacing covering the lower 36 feet of the water column.
-To improve downstream passage for eel, shad, and Atlantic salmon, GLHA proposes to install trash racks with 1-inch clear bar spacing to the full depth of the turbine intakes during the fish passage season.
+To improve downstream passage for eel, alosines, and Atlantic salmon, GLHA proposes to install full-depth trash racks with 1-inch clear bar spacing during the fish passage season.